Are you under pressure to find savings from your waste management service provider?

 In the current economic climate, local authorities must find savings across all their services.
-Sometimes these can come from redesigning the way that services are delivered or from increasing productivity.
-However, where services are contracted out, it can seem like an impossible task to make savings until the contract is retendered.
+However, where services are contracted out, it can seem like an impossible task to reduce your expenditure during the lifetime of the contract.